HCBC Trails Database Collecting British Columbia Trail Information Since 2003

 Smartphone App Integration

 All of our Geo-Referenced PDF maps are also available for free from the Avenza Map Store.
 These maps can be used with the Avenza Maps app on GPS enabled Smartphones and tablets while on the trail, without a network or internet connection.
+You may also want to explore the Bed and Bale App on your phone which provides horse camping locations.

 HCBC Trail Zones

-View more Disclaimer: People who use this information and trail maps do so entirely at their own risk.
+Disclaimer: People who use this information and trail maps do so entirely at their own risk.
 HCBC disclaims any liability for death, injury or other damage that may be sustained by anyone using the information, trails and/or routes described.
 There are inherent personal risks and potential hazards in traveling all back and front country roads and trails as any portion of a trail may be unsafe.
 Some of the trails described are remote and users may encounter sections (including windfalls, washouts, and slides) that were not present when trail maps were created.
 The trails can be difficult and physically challenging; accidents, injuries and deaths do occur.
 While HCBC makes reasonable efforts to provide accurate information, conditions may change due to weather and other factors.
 It is up to users of these trails described to learn the necessary skills for safe use of equine when riding and packing, use of compasses or GPS, and to exercise caution for all wilderness is potentially hazardous.